We all have reasons for painting, but why do we paint?

 Other people probably don't see things the way we do.
 But we get to share ourselves with our paintings.
 Paintings are our way of communicating with the world.
 That's the joy of painting.

-The famous artist Edgar Degas said, "Art is not what you see, but what you make others see."
+Why do we paint?
+Artist Edgar Degas said, "Art is not what you see, but what you make others see."

 When we are inspired by a beautiful scene on our vacation, we can paint it.
 When we feel our love for our children, our pets, our favorite flowers or whatever, we can express it with a painting.
 If we have frustrations, we can take them out on a painting.